Skip to main content

 In many cases yes.
 We can order the same advanced biomarkers (ApoB, Lp(a), homocysteine, hormones) through Quest or LabCorp and bill them to your insurance.
 That can save you the $499 fee.

 Function Health does not include a continuous glucose monitor (CGM).
-A CGM is a separate prescription device that tracks blood sugar in real time.
+A CGM is a separate prescription device that tracks blood sugar around the clock.
 We can prescribe one as part of your metabolic plan.

 Yes, a Center City commuter can get Function Health blood draws nearby.
 Quest Diagnostics has multiple Center City locations on or near the Broad Street and Market-Frankford lines, which makes the draw a quick stop.